rocky-linux/documentation/docs/books/lxd_server/01-install.md

 ## Install `snapd`, `dkms`, `vim`, and `kernel-devel`

-LXD installation is from a snap on Rocky Linux.
+LXD installation requires a snap package on Rocky Linux.
 For this reason, you need to install `snapd` (and a few other useful programs) with:

 ```
 dnf install snapd dkms vim kernel-devel